control-owl/suriGUI/README.md

 sudo qubesctl top.enable sys-ips sudo qubesctl --show-output --all state.highstate
 ```
-Then just wait for dom0 to download Debian 11.
+Then just wait for dom0 to download Debian 11 and configure it's template.

 -------------